alexkreidler/covid/src/covid-testing/in.md

 about the accuracy of the specific test for COVID.

-Firstly, studies have shown that asymptomatic cases and even symptomatic ones may test negative multiple times, but still be clinically diagnosed with COVID-19 for other reasons (blood tests, CT scans, etc). [@hu_clinical_2020]
+Firstly, studies have shown that asymptomatic cases and even symptomatic ones may test negative multiple times and still be clinically diagnosed with COVID-19 based on other methods like blood tests or CT scans [@hu_clinical_2020].

 Additionally, even in symptomatic and severe cases, only 59% of suspected COVID cases were detected via PCR tests, and up to 33% of negative PCR tests were clinically diagnosed as having COVID.
-Thus, CT scans are recommended for more comprehensive diagnosis in endemic areas. [@ai_correlation_2020]
+Thus, CT scans are recommended for more comprehensive diagnosis in endemic areas [@ai_correlation_2020].

 Thus, there are concerns about the accuracy of PCR tests for COVID.
-More retrospective analysis of procedures, sample, etc will be required to determine the issues with this test.
+More retrospective analysis of procedures, samples, etc will be required to determine the issues with this test.

-Based on published papers, RT-LAMP is at least as accurate, if not more accurate than PCR for COVID testing.
+Based on the **existing published papers using RT-LAMP for diagnosing COVID-19**, LAMP is at least as accurate, if not more accurate than PCR [@zhang_rapid_2020; @lamb_rapid_2020; @yu_rapid_2020; @el-tholoth_single_2020].

-Again, further analysis is needed to figure out possible reasons for this.

 So far, this article seems rather one-sided by presenting issues which are important, and I have tried to discuss objectively, but seem to favor LAMP.